‘Go on,’ Miles said to Laura, ‘you interest me greatly.’

 Paul was with Janine in their usual out of office spot, two coffees had gone down the hatch.

 ‘Do we wish to interfere with Sir Gerald?’ she asked.
 ‘What’s it to us?’

 ‘We’re coerced.
-Both of us know Emma, it will be asked why we did not bring her in, that opens up Joe’s dealings with me, some corners we cut and he did too, if I keep off anything touchy with Sir Gerald and just address the security side – we might get through this.
-We wish to stabilize rocking, tippy boats.
+Both of us know Emma, it will be asked why we did not bring her in, that opens up Neil’s dealings with me, some corners we cut and he did too.
+If I keep off anything touchy with Sir Gerald and just address the security side, we might get through this.
 How would you read Sir Gerald’s IT knowledge?’

 ‘That’s my reading too.
-So who gave him all this super-secretive stuff?’
+So who gave him this super-secretive encryption?’

 ‘Jenny of course.
 Smart girl.’

 He grinned.
 ‘Are there any girls who are not smart?’